Freeze-dried beef testicle supplement capsules on a wooden surface next to a glass of water and a notebook

 Zinc is essential for testosterone production.
 This is well-established.
 Zinc deficiency directly reduces testosterone levels, and supplementation restores them.
 A classic study found that marginal zinc deficiency in elderly men (serum zinc: normal-low) was associated with reduced testosterone, and supplementation for six months increased serum testosterone from 8.3 to 16.0 nmol/L (Prasad et al., 1996).

 But zinc supplementation in zinc-sufficient men does not boost testosterone.
-A 2006 study of healthy, regularly exercising men with adequate zinc levels found that 56 days of ZMA supplementation (which includes zinc) had no significant effect on serum testosterone.
-The 2022 systematic review by Mazaheri Nia et al. confirmed: zinc's effect on testosterone depends entirely on baseline zinc status (Mazaheri Nia et al., 2022).
+A study of healthy, regularly exercising men with adequate zinc levels found that ZMA supplementation (which includes zinc) had no significant effect on serum testosterone.
+A 2023 systematic review by Te et al. confirmed: zinc's effect on testosterone depends entirely on baseline zinc status (Te et al., 2023).

 Cholesterol is the biochemical precursor to testosterone.
 All steroid hormones — testosterone, estrogen, cortisol, DHEA — are synthesized from cholesterol.
 Testicle tissue provides dietary cholesterol.
 However, dietary cholesterol has minimal effect on serum cholesterol in most people, and the rate-limiting step in testosterone synthesis is enzyme activity (StAR protein, CYP enzymes), not cholesterol availability.